Each legislative session, Massachusetts Families Organizing for Change establishes legislative priorities to guide our advocacy work.

 S1154 An act to protect Children’s Mental Health Services – Filed by Senator John F. Keenan

-This bill allows for an ombudsman to receive file complaints, get direction or receive guidance in response to questions from consumers and families.
+This bill establishes the position of Children’s Mental Health Ombudsman in the Office of the Child Advocate and allows for an ombudsman to receive file complaints, get direction or receive guidance in response to questions from consumers and families.

 PROTECTING MEDICALLY FRAGILE CHILDREN & ADULTS